razeware/razeware.github.io/_posts/2018-11-12-how-does-raywenderlich-com-work.md

 ## Adventures with Docker

-If you’ve not heard of [Docker](https://www.docker.com) (a sexy marketing name for the more generic “containerisation” paradigm) then you can think of it as a lightweight virtual machine that essentially allows you to completely codify the OS and dependencies required to run your application, and spin that environment up anywhere.
+If you’ve not heard of [Docker](https://www.docker.com) (a sexy marketing name for the more generic “containerization” paradigm) then you can think of it as a lightweight virtual machine that essentially allows you to completely codify the OS and dependencies required to run your application, and spin that environment up anywhere.
 If you have heard of Docker, then you’ll know it is absolutely not a virtual machine, and should not be treated as such.
 However, I think it is a valuable mental model to consider when exploring the varied uses of Docker.

 What does this mean for developers?
 Well, the environment you run the app in on your development machine is identical to the environment in production.
 And I mean _identical_.
 Same OS, same libraries, same dependencies.
 This has several positive side effects: